bfl-itp/syllabus/README.md

 ## Expectations

+You will be evaluated on:

+* On-time participation – 20%
+* Assignments – 55%
+* Final project – 25%

-Keep track of inspiration and resources used for each assignment, and share them during show & tell.
+Also, keep track of inspiration and resources used for each assignment, and share them when presenting each project.

 ## License